 Frequently Asked Questions

-How often should I expect my child to get sick from daycare?
+How often will my child get sick at daycare?

-It's common for young children to experience frequent colds, especially in their first year of daycare, as their immune system is still developing.
+It's common for children to experience frequent colds or minor illnesses, especially in the first year of daycare, as their immune system builds resilience.

-What are some effective ways to boost my child's immunity?
+What can I do to boost my child's immunity?